WebexCC-SA/LAB-1251/docs/lab06_VirtualLines.md

 # Lab 6 - Virtual and shared lines

-Learn how to create virtual lines and assign tdem as shared line appearances.
+Learn how to create virtual lines and assign them as shared line appearances.

 ## Login Credentials